 Evidence of approval must be provided to Leo Cussen before the commencement of the Practical Legal Training Course.
 If you wish to discuss your particular situation before submitting your PLT application, please contact the PLT Co-ordinator, Michelle O’Connor at email@example.com.

-You must have a residency status permitting you to reside and study in Australia.
+For Blended Learning or Face to Face Learning you must have a residency status permitting you to reside and study in Australia.

 All applicants: please note that as (a) the course amounts to a single unit of study and (b) entrants to the legal profession require currency in legal practice, prior course credit (or Recognition of Prior Learning) is not typically granted.